Resources for Students

 Center for Community Engagement

-The Center for Community Engagement is located in Williams Hall 020 and has space for meetings, informal discussion, and computer workstations.
-Dr. Sarah Stanlick, Director of the Center for Community Engagement and Professor of Practice, Sociology and Anthropology, can be contacted with any questions or requests for support at 610-758- 1081 or at email@example.com or firstname.lastname@example.org.
-The website is accessible at: http://www.lehigh.edu/~inengage.
+The Center for Community Engagement is located in Williams Hall 020 and has space for meetings, informal discussion, and computer workstations for those working on community projects.
+Contact via email at firstname.lastname@example.org or via phone 610-758-1081.
+The website is accessible at: http://cce.lehigh.edu/.